miklevin/python_nix_flake/README.md

 - **JupyterLab Ready**: Launch JupyterLab with `start` and stop it with `stop`.
 - **CUDA Support**: Auto-detects and configures CUDA on Linux if available.
 - **Customizable**: Add your Python dependencies in `requirements.txt`.
+- **AI-Optimized**: Multiple shell configurations for different use cases:
+  - Interactive shell with full banners and feedback for humans
+  - Quiet shell with minimal output for AI assistants and automation

+## Want More Detail?

+If you're looking for a more comprehensive guide with detailed explanations, check out the original pip-oriented version at [https://github.com/miklevin/darwinix](https://github.com/miklevin/darwinix).
+That repository goes into much more detail about the concepts and setup process.
+This `uv`-based version assumes you know what you're doing and want a streamlined, modern approach.

 ## Prerequisites